Qianzhuang: Scrip issued by qianzhuang

 During the late 19th century zhuangpiao banknotes were a common method of payment in the credit business of Shanghai and were both accepted by local and foreign banks.
-The Qianzhuang would mobilise their domestic resources to an order of magnitude that would exceed the paid-up capital that they initially received several times over, this happened mostly through issuing banknotes and deposit receipts.
 British banks operating in China would often accept zhuangpiao as a security for the loans they gave out to qianzhuang.
-This makes it plausible that chop loans originated because of the widely used prevalence of zhuangpiao in China that British banks could simply not just to reject them when they were being offered to them by foreign merchants in China.
-During this era foreign banking companies tended to have an account at least one qianzhuang, since only the guilds operated by them could clear the large number zhuangpiao forms that were circulating in the city of Shanghai, this happened through a rather elaborate daily mechanism which was dubbed Huihua (非匯, "draft exchange").
-The huihuazhuang credit banks of Shanghai enjoyed special privileges over the smaller banks such as the right to both issue and to accept yinpiao (銀票, "silver notes") denominated in silver taels and qianpiao (錢票, "cash notes") denominated in copper-alloy cash coins.
-The huihuazhuang credit banks also operated deposits and issued various types of paper money such as the discountable notes known as tiexian (貼現), furthermore they also issued their own banknotes (zhuangpiao) and bills of exchange (which were known as huapiao (匯票, "remittance notes").
+Foreign banking companies tended to have an account at least one qianzhuang, since only the guilds operated by them could clear the large number zhuangpiao forms that were circulating in the city of Shanghai.
+The huihuazhuang credit banks of Shanghai enjoyed special privileges over the smaller banks such as the right to issue and to accept yinpiao ("silver notes") denominated in silver taels and qianpiao ("cash notes") denominated in copper-alloy cash coins..
+In the year 1933 the government abolished the ancient silver-based currency unit, the tael, and completely replaced it with the yuan; it cleared all banknotes denominated in the ancient tael currency, making all bills which used this currency unit obsolete.